Brief and Intense

 But they also know how to harness the intensity of yellow, orange and red to a larger visual idea.

-For example--take a look at how in these paintings, complements of blue and violet, along with harmonizing greys, blacks and browns, make the warm light colors seem even more intense.
+For example--take a look at how in these paintings the complementary colors blue and violet, along with harmonizing greys, blacks and browns, make the warm light colors seem even more vibrant and alive.

 Leaves were falling from this maple as I was painting it.
-Brief and Intense.
+The time I had was brief, the experience Intense.

-The orange leaves are all down now, and the long, slow calm of winter is coming on.
-But that's another blog post...
+The red and orange leaves are all down now, and the long, slow calm of winter is coming on.
+But that's a subject for another blog post. . .